Anil Gupta (philosopher): Revision theory

-Experience and Reformed Empiricism
+Reformed empiricism

 In Empiricism and Experience, Gupta proposes a novel empiricist account of the logical relation between perceptual experience and knowledge.

 The problem Gupta addresses is that of explaining the role of experience in making our views and, in particular, perceptual judgments rational.
 Gupta's proposal is that the given in experience is hypothetical.
 Rather than providing perceptual judgments with categorical rationality, experience confers on these judgments a conditional rationality.
 A perceptual experience, according to Gupta, makes a subject's judgment rational if the subject's antecedent view is rational.
 An antecedent view is the collection of beliefs, conceptions, and concepts that the subject of an experience brings to bear on the experience.

 Gupta uses the notion of the hypothetical given to build a reformed empiricism.
 He argues that this empiricism has significant advantages over the traditional versions of the view.
-Among other features, Gupta's empiricism does not require the acceptance of an anti-realism about commonsense and theoretical objects, and it does not rely on the analytic-synthetic distinction to do any substantive work.
+Among other features, Gupta's empiricism does not require the acceptance of an anti-realism about commonsense and theoretical objects, and it does not rely on the analytic–synthetic distinction to do any substantive work.
 Finally, Gupta argues that his reformed empiricism incorporates plausible components of both foundationalism and coherentism.

 In Conscious Experience: A Logical Inquiry, Gupta enriches reformed empiricism with an account of empirical dialectic.
 This account includes an explanation of (1) how empirical reasoning can force a radical transformation of view and (2) how experience contributes to the content of empirical concepts.
 The latter, which is based on a theory of ostensive definitions, provides a demarcation of legitimate empirical critiques of concepts.